Eugene P. Orringer, MD

 Professor, Department of Cell Biology and Physiology

-Dr. Mohanish Deshmukh recently joined the MD-PhD leadership team as Director of Basic Research.
+Dr. Mohanish Deshmukh joined the MD-PhD leadership team in 2013 as Director of Basic Research.
 Dr. Deshmukh has been a member of our Admissions committee since 2006 and brings invaluable basic sciences expertise to our program.
 Dr. Deshmukh received his PhD from Carnegie Mellon University in 1994 where he studied yeast ribosome assembly and function.
 He then went to Dr. Eugene Johnson’s lab in Washington University St. Louis for his postdoctoral research where he pursued his interests in apoptosis, focusing on this pathway in mammalian neurons.
 Dr. Deshmukh came to the UNC Neuroscience Center and the Department of Cell and Developmental Biology in 2000 and was promoted to full Professor in 2011.

 Dr. Deshmukh has a very active research program where he investigates the mechanism of apoptosis in a variety of models including neurons, stem cells and cancer cells.
 His lab also conducts translational research with projects that focus on strategies for preventing neurodegeneration, as well as for triggering apoptosis in brain tumors.
 His research on molecular pathways regulating cell survival and death has been well recognized with recent publications in Molecular Cell, Nature Cell Biology and Genes & Development.
 He has also served on multiple and diverse study sections including the NIH, American Heart Association, American Cancer Society, and the DOD Breast Cancer Research Program.
 Dr. Deshmukh also currently serves on the Editorial Boards of Oncogene and Cell Death and Differentiation.